AppHazard-Studios/VIBRARY/README.md

 - Set in Settings → Auto-Cleanup
 - Options: Off, 1 day, 7 days, 30 days, 90 days, 365 days
 - Only removes videos from history that aren't in any playlist
+- Videos in playlists remain in both the playlist and library storage
 - Runs hourly when enabled

 ### Blacklist